cagnulein/QZCompanionNordictrackTreadmill/README.md

 **New Feature:** QZ Companion now works with QZ to control the incline of your treadmill (auto-incline), and speed as well (auto-speed).
-For example, you can choose to have Zwift control your treadmill incline as you run or bike over Zwift virtual terrain; or, you can choose to load a GPX file in QZ and have the treadmill follow the incline recorded in the file.
+For example, you can choose to have Zwift control your treadmill incline as you run or bike through virtual worlds; or, you can choose to load a GPX file in QZ and have the treadmill follow the incline recorded in the file.

 **New Feature:** We are adding QZ Companion support for more iFit-enabled/iFit-embedded